-Lindsey Dasher is licensed to practice wills, trusts, and estates law in both North and South Carolina.
+Both Lindsey Dasher and Catherine Smith are licensed to practice wills, trusts, and estates law in North Carolina, and Lindsey Dasher is also licensed in South Carolina.
 A 30 minute initial consultation is the first step in creating an estate plan that protects your family.

 416 W. John St. Matthews, NC 28105 Ph: 704-256-8080 Hours: Monday-Thursday 8:30 a.m. - 5 p.m.
 Friday 8:30 a.m. - 2 p.m.